-Well-Being Day – Wednesday, April 25 from 12 noon to 4 p.m. on the North Plaza outside Johnson Center – will feature a diverse variety of well-being practices for the Mason community to try.
+Well-Being Day – Wednesday, April 25 from 12 noon to 4 p.m. in the Hub on the main floor – will feature a diverse variety of well-being practices for the Mason community to try.
 Well-Being Team and Strengths at Mason Team students have worked together to plan this Spring into Well-Being event.

-“Well-Being Day will be set up in a carnival-like way with tables and activities all over North Plaza,” said Aya Abdel-Kader, Education Vice Chair for the Well-Being Team, who is majoring in Community Health and minoring in Health Communication.
+“Well-Being Day will be set up in a carnival-like way with tables and activities all over,” said Aya Abdel-Kader, Education Vice Chair for the Well-Being Team, who is majoring in Community Health and minoring in Health Communication.
 She added that the day’s activities are designed to cover all the different domains of well-being.

 The day’s diverse activities will include music, food, yoga, Strengths learning, mural painting, massage chairs, and intention setting.
 “We will have a Passport to Well-Being, and when you fill it with five stamps, you can exchange it for a Well-Being Day t-shirt,” said Jena Chalmers, Well-Being Team Chair, who is majoring in Biology.